SoftwareAG/c8y-docs/content/concepts/platform-sla.md

 In the interest of transparency and to ensure a mutual understanding of the service capabilities, we kindly ask customers to acknowledge the following limitations and constraints of the {{< product-c8y-iot >}} platform:

 * **Hard quotas:** The customer acknowledges the existence of hard quotas as detailed in the {{< product-c8y-iot >}} documentation [here](/concepts/limits/).
 These quotas define maximum thresholds that the platform can support and are essential for maintaining overall system stability.
 * **Shared environment considerations:** Customers not utilizing {{< product-c8y-iot >}} Dedicated plans should be aware that their tenant is hosted within a shared environment.
-As a result, response times may occasionally vary due to shared resource usage, and the customer acknowledges this potential inconsistency.
+As a result, response times may occasionally vary due to shared resource usage, and the customer acknowledges such variations.
 Furthermore, infrastructure-level information such as HTTP or MQTT access logs cannot be shared with Customers.
 * **Data retention and storage costs:** The customer acknowledges that reducing data retention periods does not immediately lead to the reclamation of storage space or a reduction in storage costs due to technical processing requirements.
 * **Distributed IoT system:** The customer acknowledges that IoT systems, by nature, are distributed and Internet-based:
     * **Connectivity reliability:** Connectivity may occasionally fail.
 To ensure reliable communication, customer devices and clients should implement appropriate reconnect or retry strategies.
-Singular connection drops or temporary failures are considered normal and do not constitute a service failure.
-Cumulocity is committed to working with the customer to troubleshoot and resolve consistent and repeating communication issues.
+Singular connection drops or temporary failures are considered normal and do not constitute a service failure. {{< company-c8y >}} is committed to working with the customer to troubleshoot and resolve consistent and repeating communication issues.
     * **Third-party connectivity services:** Connectivity may involve third-party services such as LPWAN or mobile network operators.
-The customer acknowledges that while Cumulocity facilitates the transfer of data through these services, it does not operate, monitor, or troubleshoot these third-party networks.
+The customer acknowledges that while {{< product-c8y-iot >}} facilitates the transfer of data through these services, it does not operate, monitor, or troubleshoot these third-party networks.
 Connectivity between the customer's devices and {{< product-c8y-iot >}} cloud service is in the sole responsibility of the customer.
-* **Data recovery**: While Cumulocity maintains backups of data for its own business continuity management, disaster recovery on behalf of Customers (e.g., after accidental data deletion by Customers) is a separate service.
+* **Data recovery**: While {{< company-c8y >}} maintains backups of data for its own business continuity management, disaster recovery on behalf of Customers (e.g., after accidental data deletion by Customers) is a separate service.
 Customer expressly acknowledges the backup retention period and RPO outline above.

 ### Service availability

-Cumulocity is committed to providing reliable service.
+{{< company-c8y >}} is committed to providing reliable service.
 The specific service availability targets are as follows:

 * **Production environments:** 99.90% availability
 * **Preproduction environments:** 95.00% availability